Carlosmedina06/Carlosmedina06/README.md

 # Hi, I'm Carlos Medina! 👋

 As a Full Stack developer, my expertise lies in developing web and mobile applications using cutting-edge technologies and secure, scalable software architectures.
-With a collaborative mindset and a dedication to solving complex problems, my primary goal is to deliver exceptional products to clients through a team-oriented approach. traduce esto a espanol
+With a collaborative mindset and a dedication to solving complex problems, my primary goal is to deliver exceptional products to clients through a team-oriented approach.
 	</br>
 	</br>
 	<p> <img src="https://komarev.com/ghpvc/?username=carlosmedina06&label=Profile%20views&color=0e75b6&style=flat" alt="carlosmedina06" /> </p>